ljmerza/tinybeans_clone/docs/frontend/ui-standardization-plan.md

 - Document layout patterns for marketing-style landing pages versus application workflows, clarifying when to hide the header or use `AuthCard`.

 ### Loading, Empty, and Error States
-- Merge `StandardLoading`, `LoadingPage`, and ad-hoc spinners into a single configurable component that supports inline and full-page modes.
+- Adopt the consolidated `LoadingState` component for inline, section, and full-screen scenarios, replacing residual ad-hoc spinners.
 - Align `StandardError`, `ErrorBoundary`, and route-level fallback UI so they share typography, icons, and button variants.
 - Create an `EmptyState` component (illustration, title, description, primary/secondary actions) and catalogue existing call sites that roll their own placeholders.
 - Capture Playwright or Storybook visual baselines for loading/error/empty states to guard against regressions during refactors.